qlik-oss/core-orchestration/README.md

 ## Contributing

-**TODO**
-What should we write here?
-Should we point to some general "Contribution" info for Frontira?
+We welcome and encourage contributions!
+Please read [Open Source at Qlik R&D](https://github.com/qlik-oss/open-source) for more info on how to get involved.

 ## Found a bug?

 Found a problem with the examples?
-Submit an issue and label it with "bug".

-**TODO**
-Should we provide some bug submission template so that we get the info we want in order to investigate efficiently?
+Don't hesitate to submit an issue.